mysterious-coding/base_entranced/README.md

 ####`/g_fixGripKills`
 0 = normal selfkilling while gripped (default JK3)

 1 = selfkilling while gripped counts as a kill for the gripper.
-This prevents people from denying enemies' kills with selfkill.
+This prevents people from denying enemies' kills with selfkill (similar to `/g_fixPitKills` from base_enhanced)

 ####`/g_gripRefresh`
 300 = default JK3 grip refresh (your velocity is updated every 300ms while being gripped, which equals 3.33Hz refresh rate)